Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Know how far you intend to travel.

-• Set a turn around time, with due consideration of early nightfall in winter months.
+• Set a turn around time, with due consideration for early nightfall in winter months or bad weather conditions.

 Snowshoeing safety rests upon knowing the way into the area, and out again, even when the weather goes sour in the short hours of winter daylight.